primatejs/primate/docs/guide/types.md

 !!!
 Which notation you use is up to you.
-If you're only using types for validating input provided by `request.{body,path,query,headers,cookies}`, the implicit notation should be enough.
-If you're planning on store values of those types in a data store, the explicit notation is better as it allows you to define additional properties relevant for persisting values.
+If you're only using types for validating input provided by `request.{body,path,query,headers,cookies}`, the implicit notation should suffice.
+If you're planning on storing values of those types in a data store, the explicit notation is better as it allows you to define additional properties relevant for persisting values.
 !!!